|Position:||Assistant Coach - Inside Linebackers|

 2001: Assistant Coach - Defensive Backs/Special Teams

 1999-00: Assistant Coach - Linebackers/Special Teams

 1991-93: Graduate Assistant

 University of New Haven

-• Primary: Central and North New Jersey
+• Primary: Maryland, New York and Northern New Jersey

 • Local: Baltimore and Howard counties